Strange Relations - Masculinity, Sexuality and Art in Mid-Century America (ebok) av Ralf Webb

 Raymond Antrobus, author of The Perseverance

-In October 1960, James Baldwin and John Cheever spoke on a panel together at San Francisco State College.
-The troubled state of American society was under discussion, which Baldwin incisively diagnosed as a 'failure of the masculine sensibility'.
+In 1960, James Baldwin decisively diagnosed the troubled state of American society as a 'failure of the masculine sensibility'.

 'Webb's writing is of a quality rarely seen, and his book returns you to the world slightly changed, equipped with another angle of vision on the quiddity of man'